Tyrn/wei/the-insider-en.typ

      "Kissur just casts a spear and the spear runs through a hefty birch all the way.
 And today one guy told me that I should keep away from Kissur since he  robbed caravans and another hinted that I  should  keep away from Kissur since he robbed banks.
-And though Kissur doesn't rob  banks - I am sure, you know, that if I  pass our  conversation to Kissur, and I'll do it, and I  am killed  afterwards  - then Kissur  will kill you, Mr.  Giles  and  you,  Mr.
+And though Kissur doesn't rob  banks---I am sure, you know, that if I  pass our  conversation to Kissur, and I'll do it, and I  am killed  afterwards---then Kissur  will kill you, Mr.  Giles  and  you,  Mr.
 McFarlein.
-And  he will  assuredly kill you -  nobody  has  heard yet about Kissur wanting to kill somebody and failing."
+And  he will  assuredly kill you---nobody  has  heard yet about Kissur wanting to kill somebody and failing."

      Giles stepped  back.
 Clearly,  he didn't like all that  much  the words